Skip to Content

 7. Casa Vicens

-Rounding out Gaudi’s works on this list of the most Instagrammable places in Barcelona is Casa Vicens, which is the first house he designed and perhaps the most colorful.
+Rounding out Gaudi’s works on this list of Barcelona Instagram spots is Casa Viens, which is the first house he designed and perhaps the most colorful.
 It is also known as one of the first examples of the Art Noveau style of architecture.

 The technicolored Casa Vicens was designed as a summer house for the Vicens family in the late 19th century, and is where Gaudi first unleashed his creative ideas and talents.
 It was considered a very innovative and groundbreaking piece of work at the time, as it broke all convention and was completely unique from any other building that stood in Catalonia at the time.